 Skip to content

-Access statements
+Access Statements

-If you have a Specific Learning Difference such as Dyslexia or ADHD, an Autistic Spectrum Condition, Physical, Sensory or Long term Health condition or a diagnosed Mental Health Condition, we can arrange to put an Access Statement in place for you based on your medical evidence.
+If you have a specific learning difference such as dyslexia or ADHD, an autistic spectrum condition, a physical, sensory or long-term health condition, or a diagnosed mental health condition, we can arrange for an Access Statement based on your medical evidence.

-• lecture notes in advance
+• providing lecture notes in advance

-• recording of lectures
+• receiving subsequent recordings of lectures

 • having a named point of contact in the School